colbywhite/colbywhite.dev/src/pages/about.md

 shipping easier without piling on complexity.

-I've spent plenty of time in traditional product organizations - owning features, scaling systems, improving dev workflows - but some of my most meaningful work happened outside that lane.
+I've spent plenty of time in traditional product organizations - owning features, scaling systems, improving dev workflows - but some of my most meaningful work happened in different lanes.
 At Fractal Software, I partnered with more than 50 startup CTOs to help them build from scratch: setting early engineering culture, designing clean architecture, and building hiring pipelines that actually worked.